gpavanb1/KiteModeler-RN/README.md

 This repository contains the open-source back-end and front-end code for KiteModeler-Reboot-RN, which is a modern version of [KiteModeler](https://www.grc.nasa.gov/WWW/K-12/airplane/kiteprog.html) from NASA Glenn.
+Also check out the Python version here [repo](github.com/gpavanb1/KiteModeler) [live demo](kite-modeler.herokuapp.com/)

 The code has been written using Typescript React.
 This app will remain free and open-source.